beekley/beekley.github.io/_posts/2020-05-20-Building-density-without-building-up.md

 There has been [pushback](https://www.curbed.com/2020/2/7/21125100/sb-50-california-bill-fail) against increasing the allowed density of residential units.
 A major fear has been that increasing supply means increasing density and changing the character of single-family neighborhoods. ["Manhattanization"](https://en.wikipedia.org/wiki/Manhattanization) is often used to describe efforts to increase density.

-The analysis below shows that Los Angeles can eliminate its housing shortage without significantly changing the vast majority of residential neighborhoods.
+**The analysis below shows that Los Angeles can eliminate its housing shortage without significantly changing the vast majority of residential neighborhoods.**

 There are 1,790k single family homes in LA County, and 24k multifamily buildings containing 1,560k units, for a total of 3,350k units [1].
 The LA housing shortage is described as [about 517k units](https://la.curbed.com/2019/5/21/18634232/los-angeles-affordable-housing-shortage-how-much-need).

 Fourplexes can blend in with single-family homes due to their small size and general conformance with existing single-family zoning laws (this is the basis for [SB 902](https://www.kqed.org/news/11805850/sen-wiener-wants-to-abolish-single-family-only-neighborhoods-in-california), which aims to allow 2-4plexes across the state).
-A [quick image search shows fourplexes](https://www.google.com/search?tbm=isch&q=los+angeles+fourplex) look like large single family homes.
-If 173k single family homes were converted to fourplexes, 519k units would be added, eliminating the housing shortage.
+A [quick image search shows fourplexes](https://www.google.com/search?tbm=isch&q=los+angeles+fourplex) look like large single family homes. **If 173k single family homes were converted to fourplexes, 519k units would be added, eliminating the housing shortage**.
 That's a little under 1 in 10 houses, or about one fourplex per block.
 This isn't a significant change to any neighborhood.

 #### Graph showing the number of buildings in LA county before and after building 519k units of quadplex.
 ![a](https://github.com/beekley/beekley.github.io/blob/master/images/r1-rd2.png?raw=true)